‘Fixer Upper’ Updates: Joanna Gaines To Stay On The HGTV Show, Not Pregnant With Baby Number 5

 Fixer Upper Season 4 has recently wrapped up.
 According to HGTV, the Chip and Joanna Gaines will be starring in a spin-off entitled Behind the Design, which will focus more on the interior design aspect of their remodels.

-[Featured Image by Brian Ach/Invision/AP Images]
+[Featured image by Brian Ach/Invision/AP Images]